Zielak/cardsGame/docs/notes.md

 - there are no cards, so I probably want to put
 - there are some cards, but I could pick one or place one there

-# Units

-All dimensional units are in milimeters, to be as close to reality as possible.

-The clinent-side would have to decide how to scale it and present on any devices.
-Sometimes it would be needed to ignore some units, for example: table size on small mobile devices.